-Everyone was drenched in sweat when we got to the top of the waterfall.
-I would’ve jumped in the water with the rest of the group too but I forgot to bring my swimming attire.
+Drenched in sweat as we reached the top, I would’ve jumped in the water, but I forgot to bring my bathing suit.

-Fresh air and a picturesque view, nobody would have thought that such a terrible thing happened here.
-Reading about it in the museum, the Hellfire Pass was constructed by the prisoners of war during World War 2.
-It was named so because of the eerie sight of prisoners toiling away at night while illuminated only by torchlights.
+Surrounded by fresh air and a picturesque view, nobody would've guessed that such a terrible thing happened here.
+During World War 2, the prisoners of war built the Hellfire Pass.
+The name comes from the eerie sight of prisoners toiling away at night illuminated by torchlights.

-I’ve seen so many pictures of this railway on the internet so I was curious about it.
-The story goes back to when the Japanese invaded Thailand and Burma.
-They needed an alternative route to transfer supplies between the countries so they forced POW’s and civilian labourers to build the railway even in harsh conditions.
+I’ve seen many pictures of this railway on the internet which made me curious to see it.
+During the Japanese invasion, there was a need to transfer supplies between Thailand and Burma.
+So POW’s and Southeast Asian civilian workers were forced to build the railway in harsh conditions.

-My fear of heights haunted me as I walked the narrow path.
-Okay, it isn’t that narrow.
-But with a brain like mine, you might as well be walking on a rope.
+My fear of heights surfaced as I walked the narrow path.
+Okay, it wasn’t that narrow, but I felt like I was walking on a tightrope.

-We heard the train whistle and the slow chugging of its engine as it sluggishly appears in plain sight.
-A man in old but neat uniform greets us and gestures for us to board the train.
-I watched as a hint of boredom flashes behind that plastered smile and heavy eyes.
-I smile back imagining what he might be thinking about at that moment.
+We heard the train whistle and the slow chugging of its engine.
+A man in old uniform greeted us and gestured for us to board the train.
+A hint of boredom behind his plastered smile and heavy eyes.
+I smiled back wondering what he was thinking at that moment.

-I stared out the window and saw the river houses pass by us.
-In between, I had imagined standing in one of those houses and seeing the train move past the rocks.
-It was strangely relaxing and I made a silent wish for the train to go on for another hour.
-I didn’t get my wish though and we ended up in our last stop which was the Bridge over the River Kwai.
+I looked out the window and saw the river houses go by.
+I imagined standing inside one of the houses and watching the train move through the cliffs.
+It was so soothing that I quietly wished for the train to keep running for another hour.
+Unfortunately, it wasn't the case, and we arrived at the last stop—The Bridge over the River Kwai.